renkun-ken/rlist-tutorial/Getting-started/File-formats.md

 | James | 25 | sports, music | R:3, Java:2, C++:5 |
 | Penny | 24 | movies, reading | R:1, C++:4, Python:2 |

-You can try to write a CSV file to represent it, but the outcome may not be satisfactory: the number of values of `Interests` column is not fixed, and the values of `Expertise` column are also different in names.
+You may have to try to write a CSV file to represent the data, but the outcome would not be satisfactory: the number of values of `Interests` column is not fixed, and the values of `Expertise` column are also different in names.

+Alternatively, you may also try to build a relational database to contain the data.
+The structure of the database, however, would be a bit tricky: More than one tables are to be created, each is restricted by one type of structure.
+To query the data with flexibility, one has to work with multiple tables by joining them.

 [JSON](http://json.org/) is a powerful format to represent such flexible data.
 It certainly has more notations but does not make the representation too complex.
 The following text is the JSON format of the table above.